-- 8.12.2 In the event that Dynavax fails to make a written request to AstraZeneca pursuant to Section 8.12.1, within [\] months following the date on which Dynavax received from AstraZeneca the written notice referred to in the first sentence of such Section 8.12.1, AstraZeneca shall be under no further obligation to grant Dynavax any license or other rights to such CD or to make any such above said assignments and AstraZeneca shall retain its exclusive rights and ownership to such CD pursuant to Article 6. - 8.12.3 In the event of any abandonment of a CD by AstraZeneca and reversion to Dynavax pursuant to Section 8.12.1, AstraZeneca shall, [\]; provided, however, that Dynavax's above said rights shall be subject to [\]. - 9 Milestone Payments - 9.1 Total Obligation.
+8.12.2 In the event that Dynavax fails to make a written request to AstraZeneca pursuant to Section 8.12.1, within [\] months following the date on which

+Dynavax received from AstraZeneca the written notice referred to in the first sentence of such Section 8.12.1, AstraZeneca shall be under no further obligation to grant Dynavax any license or other rights to such CD or to make any such above said assignments and AstraZeneca shall retain its exclusive rights and ownership to such CD pursuant to Article 6.

+8.12.3 In the event of any abandonment of a CD by AstraZeneca and reversion to Dynavax pursuant to Section 8.12.1, AstraZeneca shall, [\ ]; provided, however, that Dynavax's above said rights shall be subject to [\].

+9 Milestone Payments

+- 9.1 Total Obligation.
 Unless the Parties agree in writing otherwise, the access fee, milestone payments and royalty payments payable by AstraZeneca to Dynavax pursuant to this Article 9 and Article 10, taken together with the funding to be provided by AstraZeneca to Dynavax pursuant to Article 7, represent all of AstraZeneca's financial obligations to Dynavax hereunder and Dynavax shall not be entitled to any additional compensation or remuneration from AstraZeneca under this Agreement. - 9.2 Access Fee.
 AstraZeneca shall pay to Dynavax within ten (10) days following the Effective Date an access fee of ten million US Dollars (\$10,000,000) subject to receipt by AstraZeneca of an invoice in respect of such payment.
+Such access fee shall be non-refundable and non-creditable against future milestones and royalties payable pursuant to this Agreement.

-Such access fee - [\] = CERTAIN CONFIDENTIAL INFORMATION CONTAINED IN THIS DOCUMENT, MARKED BY BRACKETS, HAS BEEN OMITTED AND FILED SEPARATELY WITH THE SECURITIES AND EXCHANGE COMMISSION PURSUANT TO RULE 24B-2 OF THE SECURITIES EXCHANGE ACT OF 1934, AS AMENDED.
+[\] = CERTAIN CONFIDENTIAL INFORMATION CONTAINED IN THIS DOCUMENT, MARKED BY BRACKETS, HAS BEEN OMITTED AND FILED SEPARATELY WITH THE SECURITIES AND EXCHANGE COMMISSION PURSUANT TO RULE 24B-2 OF THE SECURITIES EXCHANGE ACT OF 1934, AS AMENDED.